kumarabhirup/pkgreview.dev/packages/web/src/markdown/homepage.md

 `pkgreview.dev` will help JavaScript Developers understand and analyze what NPM Module is the best choice for them.

-After you have got the taste yourself, feel free to review an NPM Package yourself!
-All you need to do is, search that NPM Package in this website's searchbox and post your review!

----

-You may visit any NPM Package by URL itself. `https://pkgreview.dev/npm/<package-name>`

----

 ## ✨ Building a Community ✨

 The app that you are currently seeing is in its MVP phase.